kodykoester/smartGarden/README.md

 - Two relays connected to pins 7 and 13 for controlling water pumps
 - SD card module connected to pin 23

-## Setup
-1. Install the required libraries.
-2. Adjust pin configurations and initial date/time in the `setup()` function.
-3. Upload the code to your Adafruit Metro RP2040.

 ## Functionality
 - The program runs water pumps once a day in the morning and performs an evening temperature check every 8 hours.
 - Data, including pump run details and evening temperature readings, is logged to an SD card in "data.txt".

-### Notes
-- Replace initial date and time values in `setTime()` with your desired starting point.
-- The program gracefully exits after running for 7 days.

 **Tested on Adafruit Metro RP2040.**

-Feel free to customize the code for your specific garden automation needs.